SKAHP/One-Engi/holeman.md

 HOLEMAN: Well, Ross was only there a few...

-JOHNSON: He was there up to December '50, when he died of a heart attack.
+JOHNSON: He was there up to **December '50**, when he died of a heart attack.

 HOLEMAN: Right, it was sometime between '48 and '50.